 Prior to the arrival of Columbus in 1493, this island paradise was populated by the indigenous Taino, but when the Spanish Conquistadores arrived, their destiny changed forever.
 Over the following four centuries, despite numerous attempts by English, Dutch, and various French privateers to take over this strategically placed island, Puerto Rico remained in Spanish hands.
 Then, as a result of the Spanish-American War, it was ceded to the US in 1899.

 Today Puerto Rican culture is a fascinating mix of Taino, European (mainly Spanish), American, and African (as a result of the horrific slave trade).
-Citizens of Puerto Rico are US citizens but don’t have Congressional representation nor electoral college votes.
+Citizens of Puerto Rico are US citizens but don’t have Congressional representation or electoral college votes.
 Full-time residents, with income only from the island, pay no federal income tax.
 The questions of statehood, along with other political issues frequently arise accompanied by spirited debate.
-It will be interesting to see how the political future of the island is shaped over the next few decades.
+I think it will be interesting to see how the political future of the island is shaped over the next few decades.

 We’ve been to San Juan many times, both on a land vacation and as a port of call on a cruise itinerary.
 I most recently visited on a Caribbean cruise, and while it’s not enough time to see everything San Juan has to offer, it was a chance to revisit a few favorites.